How to Fix Common Next.js Build Errors: Troubleshooting Guide

 - Run

-npm install some-packageoryarn add some-packageto ensure the dependency is installed. - Double-check that your import statement matches the exact package name.
-JavaScript imports are case-sensitive.
+npm install some-packageoryarn add some-packageto make sure the dependency is actually installed. - Double-check your import statement.
+JavaScript imports are case-sensitive, and I've spent an embarrassing amount of time debugging a build error caused by

-- If the package is a devDependency but is being used in production code, move it to
+import ... from 'React-Query'instead of'react-query'. - If the package is a devDependency but you're importing it in production code, move it to

 "document is not defined" and "window is not defined"